Sculpting the Psyche

-This article was published from Ins&Outs magazine – online at www.licmagazine.com.
+This article was originally published in Ins&Outs magazine.

 More than ten years ago, Maria Taveras had a distinctive dream while visiting the C.G.
 Jung Institute in Zurich, in which the image of a woman who was a serpent from the waist down permeated her subconscious, and it wouldn’t rest there.

 That dream told her to sculpt, an art form she was not trained in, and she produced what turned out to be an excellent representation of Melusina, a goddess who is prevalent in French fairy tales.
 Strangely enough, Taveras was not familiar with the story until after her sculpture was completed.